cncf/tag-security/CONTRIBUTING.md

 [Code owners](CODEOWNERS.md) need to be at least one concurring reviewer or the merging party.

+### Merging pull requiests

+PRs may be merged after at least one review as occurred, dependent on the type of changes reflected in the PR.
+The merging party needs to verify a review has occurred, the PR is in alignment with this guide, and is in scope of the SIG.

 ### Writing style

 Consistency creates clarity in communication.